Mosvik Municipality

 Mosvik is a former municipality in the old Nord-Trøndelag county in Norway.
 The municipality was part of the Innherred region.
 The 219.37 km2 municipality existed from 1901 until its dissolution in 2012.
-The old municipality encompassed the southern part of what is now the municipality of Inderøy in Trøndelag county.
+The old municipality encompassed the southern part of what is now Inderøy Municipality in Trøndelag county.
 The municipality was located along the western shore of the Trondheimsfjorden and on the southwestern end of the Beitstadfjorden.
 The administrative centre of the municipality was the village of Mosvik where Mosvik Church is located.
 Other villages located near the village of Mosvik include Trongsundet, Framverran, Venneshamn, and Kjerringvik.

+Prior to its dissolution in 2012, the 219 km2 municipality was the 320th largest by area out of the 430 municipalities in Norway.
+Mosvik Municipality was the th most populous municipality in Norway with a population of about 811.
+The municipality's population density was 3.7 PD/km2 and its population had decreased by 12.9% over the previous 10-year period.

-Until 1991, the connection from Mosvik municipality to the rest of the Innherred region was only available by a car ferry, at first via Ytterøya to Levanger, but later directly to Inderøy on the Vangshylla–Kjerringvik Ferry route.
-In 1991, the Skarnsund Bridge on Norwegian County Road 755 was completed, eliminating the need for a ferry.
+Until 1991, the connection from Mosvik Municipality to the rest of the Innherred region was only available by a car ferry, at first via Ytterøya to Levanger, but later directly to Inderøy Municipality on the Vangshylla–Kjerringvik Ferry route.
+In 1991, the Skarnsund Bridge on Norwegian County Road 755 was completed, eliminating the need for a ferry across the Skarnsundet strait.

-Mosvik features two of Norway's 23 tallest structures: the Skavlen transmitter television and radio transmitter at 165 m and the Skarnsund Bridge at 152 m.

 The Skarnsund bridge was opened by King Harald V on 19 December 1991, after he had taken the last ferry across the fjord.
 A monument, the King's Stone, bearing the signature of the king, is located at the resting place on the Mosvik side.

-History
+Mosvik features two of Norway's 23 tallest structures: the Skavlen transmitter television and radio transmitter at 165 m and the Skarnsund Bridge at 152 m.

+General information

-The municipality of Mosvik was established on 1 January 1901 when the old municipality of Mosvik og Verran was divided into two new municipalities: Mosvik (population: 969) in the southeast and Verran (population: 1,456) in the north and west.
+The municipality of Mosvik was established on 1 January 1901 when the old Mosvik og Verran Municipality was divided into two new municipalities: Mosvik Municipality (population: 969) in the southeast and Verran Municipality (population: 1,456) in the north and west.

 During the 1960s, there were many municipal changes across Norway due to the work of the Schei Committee.
-On 1 January 1968, the Framverran area on the south side of the Verrasundet strait (population: 395) was transferred from Verran municipality to Mosvik municipality.
-On 1 January 2012, the municipality of Mosvik ceased to exist when it was merged into the neighboring municipality of Inderøy.
-Prior to the merger, Mosvik had 811 residents.
+On 1 January 1968, the Framverran area on the south side of the Verrasundet strait (population: 395) was transferred from Verran Municipality to Mosvik Municipality.

+On 1 January 2012, Mosvik Municipality ceased to exist when it was merged into the neighboring Inderøy Municipality.
+Prior to the merger, Mosvik Municipality had 811 residents.

 Name

 The municipality was named Mosvik (Masarvík) since the first Mosvik Church was built there.
 The first element is the genitive case of the river name Mǫs (now called the Mossa river).
+The meaning of the river name is unknown.
 The last element is vík which means "inlet" or "cove".
-The name has historically been spelled Mosviken.
+Historically, the name of the municipality was spelled Mosviken.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Mosvik, removing the definite form ending -en.